FluffyThePenguin/RSGBot_Archive/readMe.md

 Use ML to detect post category, flair accordingly.

 ## Related
 We'd like this project to be accessible.
-In this section we touch on concepts and tools we've used and provide links to in-depth information.
+In this section we expand on concepts and tools we have used and provide links to in-depth information.

 ### Source Control
 TODO Basics